 - Avoid windows whenever possible and look for interior rooms

 - Shelter on the lowest floor possible, but not underneath very heavy objects on the levels above

 - Do not seek refuge in mobile homes, vehicles, or trees

-- If outside, lie flat on your stomach and use your hands and arms to protect your head
+- If outside, lie flat on your stomach (to protect your chest) and use your hands and arms to protect your head

 After the Tornado has Passed